dartmouth-outing-club/doc-trailhead/README.md

 Interested in contributing?
 See the [contributions guidelines](CONTRIBUTIONS.md).

 ## Quick Start
-To get started developing, run `npm i` to install the dependencies and `npm run init-db` to create the `trailhead.db` file.
+To get started developing, run `npm i` to install the dependencies.
 Then, you can run the server with `npm run dev` and visit it by navigating your browser to `localhost:8080`.

 Development commands:
 * `npm i` - install dependencies
 * `npm t` - run tests (requires SQLite installation)
 * `npm run dev` - run in development mode
 * `npm start` - run in production mode (requires `.env` file)
-* `npm run init-db` - create a clean version of the database, with a little bit of seed data
 * `npm run lint` - run the linter
-* `npm run migrate MIGRATION_FP` - run a database migration
 * `npm run format` - run the linter in `--fix` mode (might alter the code)

 Database commands